kailash-manasarovar/statement/docs/timeline/2025/february.md

 ![Fatberg](../../content/images/fatberg.png)

+- (I love the way ChatGPT put the sitting ducks - porn-gang code for a woman who doesn't know she's going to be murdered for porn - and North London's smiley faces in there while we were working on it...)
 - The most marvelous irony about the fatberg is how for years I was terrorized by men on social media who seemed to be obsessed with insulting me via my body shape-and-size.
 - It's what men do, isn't it, certainly that's the only sort of thing my father ever said to my mother; shaming statements about her body, her cooking, everything she did.
 - I mean it would make an already crazy person even crazier wouldn't it, especially if they had to assiduously pretend it was not happening.